Roasted Veggies Buddha Bowl

 - Preheat the oven to 390° F (200° C).
 Line a baking sheet with parchment paper.

-- Toss chickpeas with paprika, 1/2 tablespoon olive oil, curry powder, garlic powder, and salt in a bowl to coat.
+- Toss chickpeas with 1/2 tablespoon olive oil, sweet paprika, curry powder, garlic powder, and salt in a bowl to coat.

-- Toss sweet potato wedges with 1 tablespoon olive oil, paprika, chives, oregano, and salt in a separate bowl to coat.
+- Toss sweet potato wedges with 1 tablespoon olive oil, smoked paprika, chives, oregano, and salt in a separate bowl until coated.

 - Spread chickpeas, sweet potato wedges, and cherry tomatoes onto the prepared baking sheet.